kc1nn4y/dbldatachallenge/README.md

 ## Dataset

 To download the exact twitter tweet dataset that was used to conduct research visit [this link](https://surfdrive.surf.nl/files/index.php/s/Dz082kih8yMGB5P).
-This dataset consists of 500+ files containing tweets in json format.
+This dataset consists of 30GB of files containing 500+ files with tweets in json format.
 Every single line in a file contains the data for a separate tweet.

 ## Installation